edmondywen/asiaam-191a-la-heat-disparities/README.md

 ## Technology used for this project
 Leaflet (open source mapping appliction)
 - create interactive map
 - add submitted locations to the map for users to see

 Javascript
 - update information on the website in response to user input
 - controls location exploration feature

 Google Sheets
 - used to store and organize data
 - scripts to process data

 Google Forms
 - collect stories from users

+## Features

 ## How others could use this in the future
 The user stories gathered from this mapplication can be a critical data point for several community-based projects, including decision-making made by politicians, urban planners, local business development, and so on.